 About Loren Swancutt

 Loren is a highly experienced inclusive educator and school leader who is committed to advancing the realisation of inclusive education within the Australian context.
-She has 15 years experience working with diverse students in a range of capacities across primary and secondary schools.
+She has 15 years experience working with diverse students in a range of capacities across primary and secondary school contexts.
 This work has included classroom teacher, support teacher, and school leadership roles.
-She has designed and led successful whole-school inclusive reform at a complex and challenging high school, and has fulfilled system level coaching roles focused on building the capability of Principals and school leaders to engage in inclusive school improvement.
+She has designed and led successful whole-school inclusive reform at a complex and challenging high school, and has fulfilled system level advisory roles focused on building the capability of principals, school leaders and teachers to engage in inclusive school improvement.

 Master of Inclusive Education